 Here are some Web-surfing tips and things to be aware of while you're shopping around or designing a site of your own.

-- A lack of alt text for images can be awful for blind and low-vision shoppers.
+- A lack of alt text for images can be awful for shoppers with visual impairments like low-vision disabilities or people with colorblindness.
 Alternative text describes images on Web pages in the page code so that screen readers can describe them and search engines can find them.
 Good alt text can help the website and users, so why is it so rare?

 - Detailed, homogeneous descriptions can be difficult to find on some sites.
-According to surveys, only 49% of disabled people feel they have even some of the information needed or wanted while making purchasing decisions
+According to surveys, only 49% of people with disabilities feel they have even some of the information needed or wanted while making purchasing decisions

 - Rarely can you see what clothing looks like on people sitting down.
 There's the website, but what about the products themselves?
 For people who use wheelchairs, it can be hard to tell if clothing they see online would be comfortable or flattering in a wheelchair

-- Flash animations can be bad for both visually impaired and learning-disabled users, creating overstimulation.
+- Flash animations can be bad for both users who are visually impaired and learning-disabled, creating overstimulation.
 Sometimes, there's not much to be done for ads, but sites themselves can be overstimulating, too

 - Subtitles and closed captions are a small thing to add to videos but sometimes ignored.
 Be sure to turn on closed captions on YouTube, as most websites use YouTube to host their videos.